Multarix/Guildbot/docs/commands.md

 #### Aliases:
 `Invite, Inv`
 #### Description:
-This command will simply make the bot post its invite link with the recommended permissions.<br/>
+Makes the bot post its invite link with the recommended permissions.<br/>
 #### Usage Example:
 `!invite`
 <br/>